peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.quatNormalize'></a>
 ### (static) MathUtil.quatNormalize(quat)

-Converts a quaternion to a glmath; returns a new quaternion.
+Converts a quaternion to a unit vector; returns a new quaternion.
 When a quaternion is normalized, the distance from the origin to that quaternion becomes 1 (unless all its components are 0).
 A quaternion is normalized by dividing each of its components